• Skip to primary navigation

 Of course it’s not really glass but the materials used mean the colours are a bit brighter than you would get with tissue paper and with the end result looks like stained glass which also gave us a great opportunity to talk about color mixing.

-This pumpkin craft for kids but is a great activity for toddlers or preschoolers as it’s great for fine motor skills and you can use it to discuss color mixing practice and scissor skills too!
+This easy pumpkin craft is a fantastic activity for toddlers or preschoolers as it’s great for fine motor skills and you can use it to discuss color mixing practice and scissor skills too!

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.